cbroeckl/RAMClustR/README.md

 To Install from R console:

-### IF YOU ARE ON A MAC:
+# if you are on a mac run these lines first
+# this seems to prevent an odd Rdisop error during the rest of installation
 source("https://bioconductor.org/biocLite.R")
 biocLite("Rdisop")
-### this seems to prevent an odd Rdisop error during the rest of installation

 install.packages("devtools", repos="http://cran.us.r-project.org", dependencies=TRUE)